Feedback

 Please enter these values as shown above, then click Add Device.

-10. When the device has been successfully provisioned, the device window should appear, displaying the GPS data being sent from the device, as well as some other parameters.
+12. The device window should appear, displaying the GPS data being sent from the device, as well as some other parameters.

 This image has an empty alt attribute; its file name is device_added-1-1024x715.png